Pest (organism): In buildings

-Animals able to live in the dry conditions found in buildings include many arthropods such as beetles, cockroaches, moths, and mites.
+Animals able to live in the dry conditions found in buildings include many arthropods such as beetles, cockroaches, moths, mites, and silverfish.
 Another group, including termites, woodworm, longhorn beetles, and wood ants cause structural damage to buildings and furniture.
 The natural habitat of these is the decaying parts of trees.
 The deathwatch beetle infests the structural timbers of old buildings, mostly attacking hardwood, especially oak.
 The initial attack usually follows the entry of water into a building and the subsequent decay of damp timber.
 Furniture beetles mainly attack the sapwood of both hard and soft wood, only attacking the heartwood when it is modified by fungal decay.
 The presence of the beetles only becomes apparent when the larvae gnaw their way out, leaving small circular holes in the timber.

 Carpet beetles and clothes moths cause non-structural damage to property such as clothing and carpets.
 It is the larvae that are destructive, feeding on wool, hair, fur, feathers and down.
 The moth larvae live where they feed, but the beetle larvae may hide behind skirting boards or in other similar locations between meals.
 They may be introduced to the home in any product containing animal fibres including upholstered furniture; the moths are feeble fliers but the carpet beetles may also enter houses through open windows.
 Furniture beetles, carpet beetles and clothes moths are also capable of creating great damage to museum exhibits, zoological and botanical collections, and other cultural heritage items.
 Constant vigilance is required to prevent an attack, and newly acquired items, and those that have been out on loan, may need quarantining before being added to the general collection.

 There are over four thousand species of cockroach worldwide, but only four species are commonly regarded as pests, having adapted to live permanently in buildings.
 Considered to be a sign of unsanitary conditions, they feed on almost anything, reproduce rapidly and are difficult to eradicate.
 They can passively transport pathogenic microbes on their body surfaces, particularly in environments such as hospitals, and are linked with allergic reactions in humans.

 Various insects attack dry food products, with flour beetles, the drugstore beetle, the sawtoothed grain beetle and the Indianmeal moth being found worldwide.
 The insects may be present in the warehouse or maybe introduced during shipping, in retail outlets, or in the home; they may enter packets through tiny cracks or may chew holes in the packaging.
 The longer a product is stored, the more likely it is to become contaminated, with the insects often originating from dry pet foods.

 Some mites, too, infest foodstuffs and other stored products.
 Each substance has its own specific mite, and they multiply with great rapidity.
 One of the most damaging is the flour mite, which is found in grain and may become exceedingly abundant in poorly stored material.
 In time, predatory mites usually move in and control the flour mites.